cse163/book/book_source/source/module-8-images/lesson-22-reading-numpy/numpy.md

     <iframe src="https://www.loom.com/embed/ad8f8164d3924e8d86eb6b8e0a009885" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe>
 </div>

+---

-The first three slides will go by a little fast because you should be mostly familiar with these ideas for `numpy` since they closely match the semantics of `pandas` .
+The first three slides will go by a little fast because you should be mostly familiar with these ideas for `numpy` since they closely match the semantics of `pandas`.
 The last two reading slides will most likely be the more complex topics of this reading.

-Like always, you get better at things with practice and we will continue to get practice with `numpy` !
+Like always, you get better at things with practice and we will continue to get practice with `numpy`!

 ##  Overview

 `numpy` is one of the most popular Python libraries that is used for numerical processing.
-We have used `numpy` (imported as `np` ) a few times before, but this week we will really dive into how to use it.
+We have used `numpy` (imported as `np`) a few times before, but this week we will really dive into how to use it.

-`numpy` 's primary data structure is the `numpy.array` .
+`numpy`'s primary data structure is the `numpy.array`.
 An array will store a sequence of values **of the same type** .
-You can think of a `numpy.array` as being something a lot like a `pandas.Series` , but the index is always integer values like a `list` .
+You can think of a `numpy.array` as being something a lot like a `pandas.Series`, but the index is always integer values like a `list`.
 The syntax to create one of these `numpy.array` s looks like the following.

 ```python
 import numpy as np